MatthiasNickles/diff-SAT/README.md

 DelSAT is configured using command line arguments (call with --help to see the most important ones, e.g., desired accuracy).

-More complex cost functions might require argument --solverarg partDerivComplete true
+In principle, arbitrary differentiable cost functions can be specified.
+Certain more complex cost functions might require argument --solverarg partDerivComplete true
 (DelSAT shows a message in this case).

 Harder SAT or ASP problems might also require a specific solver configuration to be (efficiently) solvable